Leo70kg/engine/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ## extra ##
-use gprof to examine the
+use gprof to examine the performance of the program
 ```
 gprof openarena.x86_64 gmon.out > report.txt
 ```